-Mille Lacs Kathio State Park Professional Review and Guide
+Mille Lacs Kathio State Park Professional Guide

 "This winding walk over a large terminal moraine and through a beautiful second- growth hardwood forest has scenic views of wetland areas with lots of potential wildlife viewing.
 Mille Lacs Kathio State Park is filled with striking geologic features and has a rich archaeological history.
 This beautifully wooded park, the fourth largest in Minnesota, is especially inviting when the hardwoods and tamaracks don their fall colors.
 Several miles of trails loop their way through the park, some of them along Ogechie Lake and the Rum River.